 The foot is generally divided into three main arch types, low, normal and high arch.
 The high arch foot type is also known as the pes cavus or cavoid foot.
-In a high arch foot, excessive weight is placed on the ball and heel of the foot when walking or standing.
-This will lead to problems such as pain and instability.
-The problem associated with the high arch foot can develop at any age either one foot or both feet.
+In a high arch foot, excessive weight is placed on the ball and heel of the foot when walking or standing, leading to problems such as foot pain, gait instability, metatarsalgia or plantar fasciitis.
+Problems associated with a high arch can develop at any age in either one foot or both feet.

-Whilst high arch foot is a structural presentation of the foot, to clinicians, it may also suggest some other medical condition especially those associated with neurological (nerves) conditions.
-Some of the conditions may include cerebral palsy, polio, muscular dystrophy and or stroke.
+Whilst high arch foot is a structural presentation of the foot, it may also be suggestive of other medical conditions, especially those associated with neurological (nerves) conditions, to clinicians.
+Some of these conditions include cerebral palsy, polio, muscular dystrophy and/or stroke.
 In some cases, a high arch is inherited through either parent.
 If you or your child has been identified as having a high arch, you should seek out a health professional such as a podiatrist to ensure that there are no underlying medical issues that are detrimental to your foot health.

-The high arch alone may not be a problem, but the signs and symptoms associated with high arch may contribute other secondary issues that may affect your daily living such as:
+High arches are not necessarily indicative of a medical issue, but the signs and symptoms associated with high arch may contribute to other secondary issues that can affect your daily living such as:

 Podiatrists are trained to identify foot and lower limb conditions.
-Hence, your podiatrist will be able to diagnose if you have high arch based on observation, history – as high arch may be linked to family history, and by identifying other associated signs through a range of tests.
+Hence, your podiatrist will be able to diagnose you through observation, an interview of your family history, and through a range of tests.

-Seek consultation from our podiatrists at East Coast Podiatry Singapore so that you can receive the correct treatment for your foot condition.
+Consult a podiatrist at East Coast Podiatry to receive the correct treatment for your foot condition.